Randomized PCA Forest for Unsupervised Outlier Detection: Randomized PCA Forest

 \subsection{Computational Complexity}

 The computational complexity of constructing an RPCA tree is determined by the number of data points $n$ and the number of principal components $p$.
 The construction process entails recursively partitioning the dataset using randomized PCA.
 The expected computational complexity for building an RPCA tree with $n$ data points is $O(\log^2(n)p + \log(n)p^3)$.

-For search phase, the average time complexity is $O(\log(n))$, corresponding to the traversal from the root to a leaf node.
+For the search phase, the average time complexity is $O(\log(n))$, corresponding to the traversal from the root to a leaf node.
 However, the search cost is also influenced by the approximate neighborhood size, which sets the maximum number of points stored in a leaf node.
 A larger neighborhood size reduces the tree's depth, potentially decreasing the traversal time but increasing the computational cost of processing the leaf node's contents.
+Calculating the distance-based part of the outlier score has the complexity of $O(kp)$.
+This computational cost becomes insignificant when $k$ and $p$ are small (e.g., $k = 10$ and $p = 1$).
+On the other hand, it takes more time for the number of data points in a node to become less than $k$.
 This trade-off enables the tree's structure to be tuned based on specific application requirements.
+Calculating the depth-based part of the outlier score is computationally insignificant: The depth of each node can be calculated and stored by a simple sum operation during the fitting process and the maximum depth can also be determined equally efficiently.

 Furthermore, RPCA trees are well-suited for parallelization.
 Since each tree is constructed independently, multiple trees can be built concurrently, leveraging parallel computing resources to significantly reduce the overall construction time.
 This property is particularly advantageous in multi-tree scenarios, such as those encountered in randomized forest-based methods.